EmbarkStudios/ash-molten/README.md

 ### Features

 `cargo build` will automatically compile molten for you.
-`cargo build --features external` requires libMoltenVK to be visible.
+If you want to compile molten yourself, you can use the `external` feature. `cargo build --features external` requires libMoltenVK to be visible.
 You have to manually set `LD_LIBRARY_PATH`.

 ## License